crmcog/sf-cog/docs/admin-guide/30-deep-dive-business-layer.md

 1. Show the last ‘no show’ date when patient calls up for an appointment
 2. Create formula field to sum up total fees for today against doctors
 3. Roll up fees for individual items against the visit

+### Create process using process builder

+1. Create an invoice with sample invoice items when visit status is changed to 'Done'.
+Send invoice in email to patient.
+1. Create post visit tasks - only if visit has been successfully concluded -

+- Send thank you email (content of your choice - refer registration email template for inspiration) and solicit feedback one week after a visit is concluded
+- Create a follow-up task three weeks post visit.
+Task should be scheduled to be four weeks after visit

 ## Teaching Aids